wdi-sg/project-2/README.md

 ### The problem

-Cost consolidation and subsequent pricing of complex, one-off projects such as those in construction and IT systems require input and collaboration among multiple parties.
+Cost consolidation and subsequent pricing of complex, one-off projects such as developing IT systems require input and collaboration among multiple parties.

 Usually this is done with spreadsheets.
+However working with spreadsheets presents a host of problems:

+1. Spreadsheets cannot be worked on concurrently
+1. Having multiple spreadsheets with multiple owners create chaos
+1. It is time consuming as there is a need to compile all the data in a master sheet
+1. The workflow is not agile as the master sheet needs to be updated each time one contributor makes a change
-The problem is spreadsheets do not cut it.
-They cannot be worked on concurrently and having multiple spreadsheets with multiple owners create chaos and there is a need to compile all the data.
-As there is a lot of human involvement in this kind of workflow, it can lead to human error which can be extremely costly to the business.
-The process is also slow.
+1. High degree of human involvement in the workflow increases instances of error which can be extremely costly to the business.

-This application aims to address the problems detailed above.
+Conso will address these issues.

 ### User Stories

 #### User
 The user will be able to create a cost component and specify the following details:
 1. Name
-2. Description
+1. Description
-3. Vendor
+1. Vendor
-4. Type
+1. Type
-5. Unit cost
+1. Unit cost
-6. Quantity
+1. Quantity

 They will be able to update these details and delete cost components.